0x3639/docs/docs/operator/node-status.md

 ---
 sidebar_position: 1
-slug: node-status
+slug: go-zenon-node-status
-title: Node Status
+title: Go-Zenon Node Status
 ---

-# Test if a Node is Reachable and Synced
+# Go-Zenon Node Status

-When running a Node, it’s important to check its status to ensure it’s operational and in sync with the network.
-This guide explains how to use the `curl` command to query the sync status of your node.
+When running a Node in Zenon Network, it’s important to check its status to ensure it’s operational and in sync with the network.
+This guide explains how to use the `curl` command to query the sync status of your Node.
 Instructions are provided for both Windows and Linux/macOS users.

 ## Understanding Sync Status